issalig/toshiba_air_cond/README.md

 # Data acquisition

 DS0138 oscilloscope can be used to monitor the signal (voltage differs around 0.7V but it is usable) and guess voltages and bps.
-Later, an 8-channel USB logic analyzer (4-5 USD) can be used to capture data into the computer (REMEMBER to convert voltages to 0-3.3v before connecting it to logic analyzer or you will fry it).
+Later, an 8-channel USB logic analyzer (4-5 USD) can be used to capture data into the computer.
+REMEMBER to convert voltages to 0-3.3v before connecting it to logic analyzer or you will fry it.
+You can use the read circuit below.

 To capture data you can use pulseview with uart decoder 2400 bps, 8bits, start, stop, EVEN parity